 Russell Beckman, a Green Bay native, is a high school teacher during the week.
 On the weekend, he transforms into a Packers super-fan.
+He's such a super-fan, in fact, that he purchased a Bears personal seat license just so he could go to the big Bears-Packers rivalry game once a year.

 Beckman says the Bears told him he would not be allowed on the field ahead of this weekend's scrum if he was wearing Packers gear.

 So Beckman filed suit against the Bears' owners in federal court.
+Beckman and the Bears have been locked in legal battle for more than a year.

 Beckman and his attorney, Michael Lieber, say this case is about First Amendment rights.